ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating an unbound Generic Routing Encapsulation tunnel connection
+# Creating an unbound GRE tunnel
 {: #unbound-gre-connection}

 You can use an unbound Generic Routing Encapsulation (GRE) tunnel transit gateway connection to connect endpoints.
 This connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.